ai4nucleome/Polaris/README.md

 <img src="./doc/logo.png" alt="Polaris" title="Polaris" width="400">

-# A Unified Axial-aware Framework for Chromatin Loop Annotation in Bulk and Single-cell Hi-C Data
+# A Universal Tool for Chromatin Loop Annotation in Bulk and Single-cell Hi-C Data
 **Polaris** is an advanced computational command line tool tailored for rapid and accurate detection of chromatin loops across a wide range of high-resolution 3D genomic contact maps.
 It is compatible with data from various experimental protocols, including bulk Hi-C, single-cell Hi-C, Micro-C, DNA SPRITE ......

 <div style="text-align: center;">